mamba-org/micromamba-docker/README.md

 The [Bats](https://github.com/bats-core/bats-core) testing framework is used to test the micromamba docker images and derived images.
 When cloning this repo you'll want to use `git clone --recurse-submodules ...`, which will bring in the git sub-modules for Bats.
-With the sub-modules present, `./test.sh` will run the test suite.
-If GNU `parallel` is present, then the test suite will be run in parallel using all logical CPU cores available.
+[Nox](https://nox.thea.codes/) is used to automate tests and must be installed separately.
+To execute the test suite on all base images, run `nox` in the top-level directory of the repo.
+To execute the test suite on a single base image, run `nox --session "tests(base_image='debian:bullseye-slim')"`.
+If GNU `parallel` is available on the `$PATH`, then the test suite will be run in parallel using all logical CPU cores available.

 ### Road map